 Other services include: Certifying Reports is $2.00.

-If the request is over 50 pages personnel charges of $15.00 an hour and overhead charges of $3.00 an hour will be charges.
+If the request is over 50 pages personnel charges of $15.00 an hour and overhead charges of $3.00 an hour will be charged.
 Copies cost .10 cents a page.
+Purchase Reports Online

 For bids less than $50,000.00, City of Desoto staff obtains written or telephone quotes by contacting at least three vendors.
 In accordance with Texas Government Code 791.001, City has the option of purchasing products that are on State of Texas or cooperative purchasing contracts. publicpurchase.com

 Purchase prices of between $1,001.00 - $3,000.00: At least three (3) competitive written bids required; use of purchase order is optional.